tea1528/gatsby/pages/pages/about/index.md

 I have great interest in Machine Learning, Computer Vision, and NLP.

-I will be updating some development related topics and translate trending tech topics to Korean.
+I will be updating some development related topics and translating trending tech topics to Korean.

 Thanks.